AndreaTurcios/AndreaTurcios/readMe.md

 <h3 align="center"> Working as junior programmer and doing game dev in my free time 💻</h3>

 Preparing to be a systems engineer, at the moment I am studying Java, C #, .NET, Python, PHP and creating web pages with HTML, CSS and JavaScript.
+I study engineering in computer science at the Don Bosco University 👨‍💻

 - 📫 How to reach me **turciosbarquero@gmail.com**
 - 👨‍💻 All of my projects are available at [https://github.com/AndreaTurcios?tab=repositories&q=&type=public&language=](https://github.com/AndreaTurcios?tab=repositories&q=&type=public&language=)